-As the summer sun dips into the horizon and the autumn months make their arrival, the hot tropical air still surrounding the Florida Keys is blended with a sense of calm following the busy summer family season, making it a desirable destination for couples of all ages looking for a relaxing retreat, or friends traveling together.
+As the autumn months make their arrival, the warm tropical air still surrounding the Florida Keys is blended with a sense of calm following the busy summer family season, making it a desirable destination for couples of all ages looking for a relaxing retreat, or friends traveling together.

 With kids back at school, the months from mid-September to early December are filled with peace and quiet yet there is still every opportunity to find fun during autumn with a variety of water-based and nature-focused activities.
 As the majority of the world braces itself for the start of an inevitable cold snap, the sun is still shining its golden rays over the Florida Keys so you can escape the chilly winds and warm up in paradise.

 Here are the top reasons to visit Marathon, FL this autumn:

 1.)
 A Tranquil Breeze: With the average temperature topping a breezy 84 degrees and the ocean remaining beautifully warm, you can take time out to soak up the autumn sun and indulge in watersports activities without being surrounded by the excitable sounds of families on vacation.

 2.)
 Love Long Weekends: With summer tucked away and Christmas looming in the distance, there is still plenty to celebrate in autumn.
 You can enjoy a long peaceful weekend break or week-long vacation during Columbus Day on October 13th or Veteran’s Day on November 11th.
 Thanksgiving Day on November 27th also provides the perfect opportunity to celebrate in style and make the most of the extended weekend break.

 3.)
 Nearby Autumn Events: The surrounding Florida Keys offer an array of autumn events to take advantage of during your vacation.
 With Key West just over an hour away, you can enjoy a day trip to see some of these exciting activities.